Green Finance Taxonomy

 Protection and restoration of biodiversity and ecosystems

-For the purposes of the Taxonomy, the following were considered:
+For Taxonomy purposes, the following were considered: